BinFlush/striptest/README.md

 ### Extended example
 Let's say our metronome has a range from 30-300 bpm, and that we previously obtained a good exposure at 8 seconds, but the contrast needed modification such that we know that the 8-second exposure might be slightly underexposed at the new contrast setting.
 We can do the following:
-We make a 5-step striptest where we place the base of 8 seconds at the first step, and do increments of 1/6 stops from there.
+We make a 5-step teststrip where we place the base of 8 seconds at the first step, and do increments of 1/6 stops from there.
 It will result in the following output:
 ```bash
 $ python striptest.py -b 8 -n 5 -p 1 -s 6 -tmin 30 -tmax 300